 I am offering online videoconferencing sessions using secure software.
 Research involving online psychotherapy shows considerable promise for the treatment of many common concerns.
-This service is very convenient for those who are unable or unwilling to travel outside their home, especially now due to COVID-19.
+This service is very convenient for those who are unable or unwilling to travel outside their home.

 What are your fees?

 I follow the recommended fee schedule of the Psychologists Association of Alberta.
-I charge $200 for a 50 min individual session.
-For clients with financial issues, I offer a sliding scale for services.
-Fees are covered by most employee benefit plans and I can direct bill Alberta Blue Cross, Great West Life, Manulife, and Green Shield.
+I charge $220 for a 60 min individual session.
+Fees are covered by most employee benefit plans and I can direct bill to most group benefits providers.

 Is therapy private?